 Sunday School, 9:15 AM - 10:15 AM

 - Infants and Toddlers - Are loved and cared for by our weekly volunteers.
 They experience the presence of God through gentle hands, kind words, and a comforting environment.
-They meet in the Broach Hall nursery and on the preschool hall in the 2’s room.
+They meet on the preschool hall in the 2’s room.
 Children at this age stay in their room for the full morning.

 - Preschool - Children ages 3 and 4 make a weekly craft, hear a Bible story, have a snack and play together.
 They meet in the 3’s room on the downstairs preschool hall.
 Children at this age stay in their room for the full morning.